connorferster/handcalcs/README.md

 <h1 align = "center">handcalcs:<br>Python calculations in Jupyter,<br>as though you wrote them by hand.</h1>

-`handcalcs` is a library to render your Python calculation code automatically in Latex, but in a manner that mimics how one might format their calculation if it were written with a pencil:  write the symbolic formula, **followed by numeric substitutions**, and then the result.
+`handcalcs` is a library to render Python calculation code automatically in Latex, but in a manner that mimics how one might format their calculation if it were written with a pencil:  write the symbolic formula, **followed by numeric substitutions**, and then the result.

 Because `handcalcs` shows the numeric substitution, the calculations become significantly easier to check and verify by hand.